Back to services

 • Home visits accompanied and unaccompanied are part of the agreed programme

-• The average length of stay is 12 to 16 weeks
+• The treatment programme is 16 weeks

 • The service is for patients with severe anxiety disorders who have failed treatment locally